-Welcome to the fourth part of the “EVOLUTION OF MONEY” series Attack of the FED, contributed by Cryptomedics – one of the best channels when it comes to Crypto Education, Altcoin and Margin Signals.
+Welcome to the lastest part of the “EVOLUTION OF MONEY IV” series Attack of the FED, contributed by Cryptomedics – one of the best channels when it comes to Crypto Education, Altcoin and Margin Signals.
 In this episode of the epic educational series, we move forward to the fall of the Gold Standard, the BIS catastrophe and the New Gold-Exchange Standard of Money.

 Evolution of Money IV: So far, we have covered the history of money from its barter origins through the use of cowrie shells and bronze coins to how gold and silver came to represent money.
 We have also covered the most significant events and individuals that had the most impact on the evolution of money into what it was in the 19th century.